-RENEWAL PROJECT APPLICANTS can apply for project types that include Permanent Housing, Permanent Supportive Housing (PSH), Transitional Housing (TH), Rapid Rehousing (RRH), and Joint TH - RRH.
+RENEWAL PROJECT APPLICANTS can apply for project types that include Permanent Housing, Permanent Supportive Housing (PSH), Support Services Only (SSO) for currently funded YHDP projects only, Rapid Rehousing (RRH), and Joint TH - RRH for currently funded YHDP projects only.
 See SECTION VII: COC DEFINITIONS AND CONCEPTS.
 Project applications must be specific to the project type and must be consistent with Leading the Way Home: Palm Beach County's Plan to End the Cycle of Homelessness, which can be found at: http://thehomelessplan.org/ourgoals/endhomelessness.htm

-FY2022 AVAILABLE FUNDING
+FY2023 AVAILABLE FUNDING

-FY2022 CoC NOFO Available Funding Amount Туре Description \$8,242,343 The Annual Renewal Demand (ARD) for Palm Beach County The base amount that CoC is eligible to apply for and includes the Youth Homelessness Demonstration Program funds. \$ 8,242,343 Total Amount of Funding Available
+FY2023 CoC NOFO Available Funding Amount Туре Description \$8,315,521 The Estimated Annual Renewal Demand (ARD) for Palm Beach County (Not yet available) The base amount that CoC is eligible to apply for and includes the Youth Homelessness Demonstration Program funds. \$ 8,315,521 Total Amount of Funding Available